-MR. LINTON
+MR. SMITH

-Robert S. Linton has been Registrar at Michigan State since 1939.
+Kermit H. Smith is the new Registrar at Michigan State.
 His office has responsibility for admissions, records, credit evaluation, registration, diplomas, class room scheduling, directories, catalogues and many reports.
+The registrar's office is located on the first floor of the Administration Building.